hpc/charliecloud/doc/ch-image.rst

 absolute paths refer to the image root, and :code:`-` (standard input) is an error.

 Symlink handling is particularly fraught, so use care.
-In particular, you must state explicitly what to do with symlinks in the source: both plain :code:`RSYNC` and :code:`RSYNC +` ignore them with a warning.
-Your options are :code:`+L` (which is a pretty reasonable default) and any valid combination of :code:`rsync(1)`’s `normal symlink options
+The default handling (see above) seemed reasonable to us, but you may want something different.
+See :code:`rsync(1)`’s `normal symlink options
 <https://man7.org/linux/man-pages/man1/rsync.1.html#SYMBOLIC_LINKS>`_.
-(:code:`COPY` isn’t any less fraught, and you have no choice about what to do with symlinks.)
+Importantly, :code:`COPY` is not any less fraught, and you have no choice about what to do with symlinks.

-The instruction is a cache hit if :code:`rsync(1)` would not change anything, i.e. if :code:`-ni` prepended to the given options lists no changes, and a miss otherwise.
+The instruction is a cache hit if the metadata of all source files is unchanged (specifically: filename, file type and permissions, xattrs, size, and last modified time).
+Unlike Docker, Charliecloud does not use file contents.
+This has two implications.
+First, it is possible to fool the cache by manually restoring the last-modified time.
+Second, :code:`RSYNC` is I/O-intensive even when it hits, because it must :code:`stat(2)` every source file before checking the cache.
+However, this is still less I/O than reading the file content too.

+Notably, Charliecloud’s cache ignores :code:`rsync(1)`’s own internal notion of whether anything would be transferred (e.g., :code:`rsync -ni`).
+This may change in the future.

 .. note::